edgeof8/tIRC/README.md

 This section highlights the significant architectural changes and robustness improvements implemented in recent development cycles.

-- **Asynchronous Core with `asyncio`**:
-  - The entire client core has been migrated from a `threading`-based model to a modern `asyncio` architecture.
-  - This change provides significant performance improvements for I/O-bound operations, reduces resource consumption, and simplifies concurrency management.
+- **Asynchronous Core with `asyncio`**: The entire client has been refactored to use Python's `asyncio` framework, providing significant performance improvements for I/O-bound operations and simplified concurrency management.
-  - All network I/O is now non-blocking, and `async`/`await` syntax is used throughout the core logic for cleaner, more efficient code.

-- **`IRCClient_Logic` as High-Level Orchestrator**:
-  - Refined the role of `IRCClient_Logic` to be a more focused, high-level orchestrator.
-It now primarily coordinates the various manager and coordinator components (like `ConnectionOrchestrator`, `ClientShutdownCoordinator`, `ClientViewManager`, `UIManager`, `CommandHandler`, `StateManager`, `EventManager`, `ScriptManager`, and `NetworkHandler`), delegating specialized tasks to them.
-This enhances modularity and separation of concerns.
+- **`IRCClient_Logic` as High-Level Orchestrator**: Its role has been refined to primarily coordinate various specialized manager and coordinator components, enhancing modularity and separation of concerns.

-- **Modular Connection Management (`ConnectionOrchestrator`)**:
-  - Introduced the `ConnectionOrchestrator` component to centralize and manage the entire server connection lifecycle.
-  - It meticulously coordinates the sequence of operations including TCP/SSL connection, capability negotiation (via `CapNegotiator`), SASL authentication (via `SaslAuthenticator`), and NICK/USER registration (via `RegistrationHandler`).
+- **Modular Connection Management (`ConnectionOrchestrator`)**: Centralizes and manages the entire server connection lifecycle, including TCP/SSL connection, capability negotiation, SASL authentication, and NICK/USER registration.
-  - This delegation simplifies `IRCClient_Logic` significantly by abstracting away the complexities of connection state transitions, error handling, and timeout management for each phase of establishing a connection.

-- **Decoupled Shutdown Logic (`ClientShutdownCoordinator`)**:
-  - The complex shutdown sequence, previously managed within `IRCClient_Logic`'s `finally` block and other areas, has been encapsulated into the `ClientShutdownCoordinator`.
-  - This dedicated class ensures a graceful and orderly shutdown of all client components, including network connections, asynchronous tasks, UI elements, and script anagers, improving reliability and preventing resource leaks during client exit.
+- **Decoupled Shutdown Logic (`ClientShutdownCoordinator`)**: Encapsulates the complex shutdown sequence, ensuring a graceful and orderly termination of all client components and preventing resource leaks.

-- **Isolated View Management (`ClientViewManager`)**:
-  - UI-specific logic related to managing different views (e.g., split-screen, single pane), active context switching (which window/channel is currently focused), and associated event handling (like `ACTIVE_CONTEXT_CHANGED`) has been moved from `UIManager` and `IRCClient_Logic` into the `ClientViewManager`.
+- **Isolated View Management (`ClientViewManager`)**: Manages UI-specific logic related to different views (e.g., split-screen), active context switching, and associated event handling, decoupling core application logic from UI concerns.
-  - This decouples core application logic from specific view concerns, making the UI system more flexible and easier to maintain or extend with new view types or behaviors.

-- **Decomposed UI System (Modular Renderers & Managers):**

-  - The previously monolithic `UIManager` has been refactored into a set of specialized components:
-    - `CursesManager`: Handles low-level Curses setup and terminal interactions.
-    - `WindowLayoutManager`: Manages the creation, sizing, and positioning of all UI windows.
-    - `MessagePanelRenderer`, `SidebarPanelRenderer`, `StatusBarRenderer`, `InputLineRenderer`: Each dedicated to rendering a specific part of the UI.
-    - `SafeCursesUtils`: Provides common, safe drawing utilities.
-  - This decomposition significantly improves separation of concerns, making the UI system more modular, testable, and easier to extend. `UIManager` now acts as an orchestrator for these components.
-  - Fixed issues with color handling and window management through the introduction of `SafeCursesUtils`.

-- **Centralized Configuration (`AppConfig`):**
+- **Decomposed UI System**: The `UIManager` now orchestrates a suite of smaller, specialized components (`CursesManager`, `WindowLayoutManager`, and various `...Renderer` classes) for rendering specific parts of the UI, improving modularity and testability.

-  - All application and server settings are now loaded and managed centrally by the `AppConfig` class.
-This ensures a single, consistent source of truth for configuration values across the client.
+- **Centralized Configuration (`AppConfig`)**: All application and server settings are loaded and managed centrally, ensuring a single, consistent source of truth for configuration values.
-  - Configuration is automatically loaded from `config/pyterm_irc_config.ini` and can be dynamically updated and saved in-client.

-- **Exclusive State Management (`StateManager`):**

-  - The `StateManager` is now the sole authority for all runtime state, including connection status, joined channels, user information, and message history.
-  - Features robust validation, thread-safe access, and automatic persistence to `state.json`, ensuring reliable session continuity and easier debugging.
+- **Exclusive State Management (`StateManager`)**: The sole authority for all runtime state, featuring robust validation, thread-safe access, and automatic persistence to `state.json`.

-- **Dynamic Command System (`pkgutil`):**

-  - The command loading mechanism has been refactored to use `pkgutil.walk_packages`, enabling more reliable and extensible discovery of commands from nested directories within `pyrc_core/commands/`.
-  - This resolves issues with commands not being found and simplifies the addition of new command modules.
-  - Commands are now more modular and easier to maintain, with clear separation between different command categories.
+- **Dynamic Command System**: The `CommandHandler` now uses `pkgutil` for dynamic discovery and loading of all command modules, making the system more robust and extensible.
+- **Refined Event System**: The `EventManager` is a standalone component responsible for all event dispatching, providing a clearer and more consistent API for scripts and internal components.
+- **Inter-Process Communication (IPC)**: A new `IPCManager` enables a running PyRC instance to receive commands from external processes via a local socket, supporting the `--send-raw` CLI functionality for scripting and remote control.

-- **Enhanced IRCv3 Feature Handling:**
+- **Enhanced IRCv3 Feature Handling**: Improved `CapNegotiator`, `SaslAuthenticator`, and `RegistrationHandler` with comprehensive timeout mechanisms and refined registration flows.

-  - **`CapNegotiator`:** Coordinated by `ConnectionOrchestrator`, now implements comprehensive timeout mechanisms to prevent hangs during capability negotiation, with enhanced state tracking and SASL coordination.
-  - **`SaslAuthenticator`:** Integrated with `ConnectionOrchestrator`, features step-based timeouts for SASL authentication flow, ensuring timely progression or failure, with improved error handling.
-  - **`RegistrationHandler`:** Managed by `ConnectionOrchestrator`, implements a refined registration flow that coordinates with CAP and SASL operations, ensuring proper sequencing of post-registration actions.

-- **Streamlined DCC Command Handling:**

-  - DCC commands have been refactored to be function-based within `pyrc_core/commands/dcc/`, simplifying their structure and integration into the command system.
+- **Streamlined DCC Command Handling**: DCC commands are now function-based within `pyrc_core/commands/dcc/`, simplifying their structure.

-- **Enhanced Headless Testing Framework:**
-  - The headless test scripts (`scripts/test_headless.py`, `scripts/ai_api_test_script.py`) have been updated to align with the `StateManager` and `ScriptAPIHandler` paradigms.
+- **Enhanced Headless Testing Framework**: Updated headless test scripts align with the `StateManager` and `ScriptAPIHandler` paradigms, using event-driven waits for increased reliability.
-  - Tests now use event-driven waits and more robust state checks, making them more reliable and less prone to timing-related failures.

 These architectural improvements significantly enhance PyRC's stability, maintainability, and extensibility, laying a solid foundation for future development.